 - In the left-side navigation pane, click Monitoring and Alerts.

 Note For more information about the metrics supported by ApsaraDB RDS for MySQL, see View resource and engine monitoring data.

 - Click Set Monitoring Frequency.

-|DescribeDBInstanceMonitor||Used to query the monitoring data of an RDS instance.|
+|DescribeDBInstanceMonitor||Queries the monitoring frequency of an ApsaraDB RDS for MySQL instance.|